TOAST-DOCS/Security-Monitoring/zh/api-guide-v1.1.md

 ## Authentication token

-* [API call and authentication]Issue an authentication token by referring to (https://docs.nhncloud.com/ko/nhncloud/ko/public-api/api-authentication/).
+* Use the [User Access Key Token](https://docs.alpha-nhncloud.com/en/nhncloud/en/public-api/user-access-key-token/) to issue an authentication token.
 * Make a request by adding the issued token to the API request header.
 > [Caution]
 > The token issuing user must have Security Monitoring Admin permissions on the project to which the requested Appkey belongs.